Spinors and horospheres: Introduction

 Even in 2 dimensions, spinors provide a useful way to analyse the geometry of horocycles; we take the spinors to have real coordinates.
 In forthcoming work with Zymaris we apply this to circle packing theory and generalise a classical theorem of Descartes \cite{Mathews_Zymaris}.

-Indeed, when $\xi$ and $\eta$ are both \emph{integers} then the horocycles obtained in the upper half plane model of $\hyp^2$ are the \emph{Ford circles}, with their delightful relationships to Farey fractions, Diophantine approximation and continued fractions \cite{Ford_1938}.
+Indeed, when $\xi$ and $\eta$ are both \emph{integers} that are relatively prime, then the horocycles obtained in the upper half plane model of $\hyp^2$ are the \emph{Ford circles}, with their delightful relationships to Farey fractions, Diophantine approximation and continued fractions \cite{Ford_1938}.

 {\flushleft \textbf{Cluster algebra applications.} } In \refsec{cluster_applications} we consider some applications to cluster algebras.
 We refer to \cite{Williams14} for an introduction to basic notions of cluster algebras.